Find out what support is available for higher education students who have arrived in the UK from Ukraine.

 It has produced guidance on the eligibility categories for home student status in effect in Northern Ireland from 1 August 2021.

 UKCISA also has a student advice line for discussing individual cases (Tel: +4420 7788 9214), available Monday to Friday (except for public holidays) between 1pm and 4pm.

 Student Finance NI provides information on how to apply for student finance and repaying student loans.
 Students can also contact them if they are unsure whether they are eligible.

 The Commons Library briefing Student support for undergraduates across the UK sets out the amount of financial support undergraduates may receive in England, Wales, Scotland, and Northern Ireland.

-Find out what support is available to students across the UK to help with their living costs.
+Find out what support is available to higher education students across the UK to help with their fees and living costs.

 This briefing outlines the student finance available to undergraduate higher education students in England, Wales, Scotland, and Northern Ireland.
 It also covers recent policy debates about the student support system in each nation.